Has the largest teeth compared to body size of any known fish!

 Where do fangtooth fish live?

 Fangtooth fish live in the deep sea, in a region known as the bathyal zone.
-This is sometimes referred to as the bathypelagic, the midnight zone, and the twilight zone.
+This is sometimes referred to as the bathypelagic zone and the midnight zone.

 Are fangtooth fish dangerous?